Generate a project-specific RDF Schema

 currency code is a composedOf used in the context of Cost (i.e., concept reference) and is of type Code from the SPHN Dataset.
 With the cardinality, the project indicates that a Cost must have at least one and only one currency code connected.

-The Genotech project wants to add a cost to an Administrative Case to retain information about the costs or bills of a case.
+The Genotech project wants to add a cost to an Administrative Case to retain information about the billing costs of a case.
 The project has already created a new concept Cost but now wants this information to be a part of Administrative Case.
-A new line is added at the end of the Dataset Template as follow:
+The following line can be added in the Dataset Template either directly below the Administrative Case concept and its SPHN composedOfs or at the end of the Dataset Template after copying the Administrative Case concept line:

 • active status: yes